sbartek/unity_rl_continuous_control/report.md

 Evirionment was solved in 242 episodes (gettig more then 30 points on averege among 100 episodes).

 ![Alt text](https://github.com/sbartek/unity_rl_continuous_control/blob/master/imgs/scores1.png?raw=true "Optional Title")

+One can observe trained agent running: `ContinuousControl-RunTrainedAgent.ipynb` notebook and compare it with random agent `ContinuousControl-RunRandomAgent.ipynb`.

+## Future improvements

+We should investigate different configurations of NN.
+Iw particular we could try to add dropout.